 Booren manages grants, coordinates travel and more for at least 10 faculty members.
 She also helps approximately 30 graduate students and a handful of post-doctoral staff members with everything from funding to room reservations.
 She's also the point person for visiting speakers and job candidates.

 In addition, Booren's powers of organization and observation make her loved around the office.
 Not only did she plan an office baby shower for Katz, but she also makes smaller gestures, such as noting the food items her coworkers like or dislike so she can revise future orders.
 Actions like these make her a valuable employee and friend.

-For the entire article, including a list of the other winners, please visit UVAToday.
+Read the entire article, including a list of the other winners, in UVAToday.